reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Lines 35 through 38 compute the amounts given to each participant depending on the outcome by determining how many `{!reach} wager` amounts each party gets.
++ Lines 35 through 38 compute the amounts given to each participant depending on the outcome by determining how many `{!rsh} wager` amounts each party gets.
-If the outcome is `{!reach} 2`, `Alice wins`, then she gets two portions; while if it is `{!reach} 0`, `Bob wins`, then he gets two portions; otherwise they each get one portion.
+If the outcome is `{!rsh} 2`, `Alice wins`, then she gets two portions; while if it is `{!rsh} 0`, `Bob wins`, then he gets two portions; otherwise they each get one portion.
 + Lines 39 and 40 transfer the corresponding amounts.
 This transfer takes place from the contract to the participants, not from the participants to each other, because all of the funds reside inside of the contract.
 + Line 41 commits the state of the application and allows the participants to see the outcome and complete.